farling42/obsidian-import-json/README.md

 You can set up an Obsidian Hotkey to open the dialog, if you don't want to use the icon in the left bar.

+The importer will only read the first object from the supplied JSON file.
+(So won't, for example, import a full set of entries from a Foundry VTT db file.)

 ### New Handlebars variables

 - SourceFilename: The name of the file which is supplying the data.